Disney Epic Mickey: Rebrushed

 “While the Unreal Engine provides some visual polish, it also causes occasional stuttering during certain effects, disrupting the flow of gameplay.”

-“There are still a lot of performance issues; some people have them, some people don’t.
-I’ve had performance issues with FPS dropping as low as 4 on PC, and I’ve also experienced crashes during a speedrun.
-There are still some kinks to work out, but game development is hard, especially when making the game from scratch again.”
+“There are still a lot of performance issues, but if you overlook them, which is a mixed bag—some people have them, some people don’t—it’s still a great game.
+Honestly, I’ve had some performance issues with FPS dropping as low as 4 here on PC.
+However, I’ve also had some crashes recently during a speedrun at around an hour in, right as I was going into the projector of Ventureland.
+So, there are still some kinks to work out, but game development is hard, and making the game from scratch again can you blame them for a few performance bugs, especially in the current day.”

 “The gothic atmosphere gives the game its own unique identity, setting it apart from other 3D platformers.”